How Traveling Changes You

 1. I’m more patient than I used to be.

+Travel can completely mold your personality.
+Travel can also change your life.
+It happened to me!
 Being from NJ, I’m not one to “take things slowly” especially on the highway.
 But traveling has forced me to swallow my antsy behavior and wait my turn.
 Complaining won’t make that train or bus arrive faster, after all.

 2. I have more courage than I thought imaginable.

 Travel has forced me to step far outside my comfort zone.
 Like that time I paraglided off a mountain in Slovenia.
 I might be anxious but I’m brave.
 Very brave.
+Increasing personal courage is one of the many remarkable ways how traveling changes you.

 3. Going places alone is okay.